amfz/dsi-python-workshop/04-assessment/01_getting_started_fundamentals.md

 print(answer)
 ```

 5. Complete the examples in the docstring below, then write the body of the function.
+You can assume `num` is always >= 0.

 ```python
 def repeat(string, num):